dane-anderson/equity-signal-engine/README.md

 <img width="847" height="651" alt="app-screenshot" src="https://github.com/user-attachments/assets/3816dbba-acb4-40df-91d5-00334010b871" />

 Top-ranked large-cap stocks by predicted short-term return probability, with model-generated signals and historical price visualization.

+## 🧠 Design Decisions

+### Live vs Precomputed Data

+Initially, this app fetched live market data and computed signals on each user request.
+While this approach ensured up-to-date results, it introduced noticeable latency due to API calls and feature computation.

+To improve performance and create a better user experience, the system was redesigned to precompute signals and serve them instantly from stored results.

+This tradeoff prioritizes speed and responsiveness over fully real-time computation, resulting in a significantly smoother user experience.

+---

+## ⚡ System Architecture

+The application is structured in two main parts:

+- **Data Pipeline:** Fetches market data, computes features, and generates model signals
+- **Application Layer:** Loads precomputed results and displays them instantly to the user

+This separation allows the app to remain fast while still incorporating complex data processing behind the scenes.